Updated: July 14, 2025

 - Put that requirement in writing.

-Proper ADAS calibration is non-negotiable after a collision — whether you use your own body shop or an insurer-recommended facility, verify that all sensor systems are fully tested before leaving.
+Proper ADAS calibration is non-negotiable after a collision — whether you use your own body shop or an insurer-recommended facility, verify all sensor systems are fully tested before leaving.

 Will Using Your Own Body Shop Affect Coverage, Cost, or Timeline?